devspace-sh/devspace/docs/docs/configuration/config.yaml.md

 In the example above, the entire code within the project would be synchronized with the folder `/app` inside the DevSpace, with the exception of the `node_modules/` folder.

 ### devspace.sync[].bandwidthLimits
-Bandwidth limits for the sync path:
+Bandwidth limits to use for syncing:
 - `upload` *string* kilobytes per second as upper limit to use for uploading files (e.g. 100 means 100 KByte per seconds)
 - `download` *string* kilobytes per second as upper limit to use for downloading files (e.g. 100 means 100 KByte per seconds)